Shyam-Has-Your-Anomaly-Mitigated/Emul/hmm/conspiracies/megafauna_earthquakes.md

 "Normal" "earth" "worms" churn the "earth"...
 (Are there marsworms?)

 There are giant worms under the mountain/hill ranges, and the valleys are where they have left/died.
 It takes a lot of energy to move under all of that pressure; they get it patiently from the core ∵ heat escapes gravity (or cold is attracted to gravity, well denser than thinner heat), and they are the man in the middle for geothermal generators.
 They probably consume minerals/lava/ETC...lava whales breathe through volcanoes!
-And moles are under single-tonne hills/mountains!
+And moles are under single-tonne hills/mountains! ...mountains are cold because the worms steal all the heat!

 Tectonic plates is just a theory; it's like a sliding puzzle, but it's impossible to connect the coastlines!
 (From the picture on the box...)